 Acclaimed digital agency Pound & Grain’s Managing Partner Sandy Fleischer shared with us their projects, agency culture and his ideas on digital.

 We wanted to learn how Pound & Grain‘s story started and what’s the secret behind being able to work with such prestigious clients.
-Besides, Sandy Fleischer answered our questions about their opinion sharing platform ‘Mustard’ and also his own ideas regarding the digital industry.
+Sandy Fleischer answered our questions about the agency’s opinion sharing platform ‘Mustard’ and his own ideas regarding the digital industry.

 Q: As the MP at Pound & Grain for more than 6 years, what motivated you to create your own company?